What Can Be Expunged?

-Indiana altered the rules for both arrests and convictions with the 2013 changes to its expungement statutes.
+Indiana altered the rules for both arrests and convictions with its recent changes to its expungement statutes.

-Arrests without a conviction can be sealed after one year from the date of arrest.
+Arrests without a conviction can be expunged after one year from the date of arrest.

 Most misdemeanor convictions—including felonies that are successfully reduced to misdemeanors—can be expunged five years after the date of the conviction.